Cloud-Application-Management-MBA/B9MG210-Cloud-Application-Management-CA1-GroupE/README.md

 ## Migration Strategy

-We assume the existing system is hosted on IaaS (e.g., virtual machines on AWS).
+We assume the existing system is hosted using Demandware (SaaS).

 ### Current Challenges: